 \subsection{Visualization}

 We first use Grad-CAM \cite{selvaraju2017grad} to visualize the class activation map.
 Fig.~\ref{grad_cam} shows the results.
 The results indicate that the model with a complete graph module ignores the keyframe of the action.
 When decomposing the graph into local and global subgraphs, the attention of the keyframes is increased, but some noise frames are also concerned.
-Finally, in the SGM, the model only pays attention to the keyframes.
+Finally, in SGM, the model only pays attention to the keyframes.
 The visualization results show that by splitting the complete graph into multiple subgraphs, the mixed temporal cues are gradually separated.

 We also visualize the adjacent matrices learned in different layers of SGN.
-As shown in the Fig.~\ref{matrix}, different temporal patterns are concerned in different layers.
+As shown in Fig.~\ref{matrix}, different temporal patterns are concerned in different layers.
 With the increase in depth, the global features are increasingly valued.
-And for different datasets, the adjacency matrixes of the same layer are also different.
+And for different datasets, the adjacency matrix of the same layer is also different.
 For the Something-something V1 dataset with a shorter sample duration, the local features are emphasized, while in the longer Kinetics-400, the global information is paid more attention.